 - If the STC-1000 doesn’t power on, or the voltage reader doesn’t light up when testing the appropriate outlet, open up the project box and make sure the wiring is correct and all the wire connectors are effective.

 Using this temperature controller is fairly easy.
 The overarching functionality is that a cooling device will be triggered when temperatures exceed the target value and a heating device will be triggered when temperatures drop below the target value.

-We will walk through a few of the basics, but the download (pdf) the full STC-1000 manual for more complete instructions.
+We will walk through a few of the basics, but also plan to take the time to read the full STC-1000 manual for complete instructions.

 On/off: When the temperature controller is plugged in, it will automatically power on.
 The number displayed is the current ambient temperature in Celsius being read by the temperature probe.
 To shut off, hold the power button until the display turns black.

 Checking parameters: To see what the ambient temperature the controller is currently set to maintain, push the up arrow.
 Push the down arrow to see the “Difference Value”, explained below.

 Editing parameters: The STC-1000 has four programmable parameters, explained below.
 To access these, hold the “S” button until “F1” appears in the display and then release the button.
 Use the up/down arrows to cycle through F1, F2, F3 and F4.
 To edit one of the parameters, cycle to the menu item in question, hold the “S” button and use the up/down arrows to change the value.
 Once the value you want is selected, push the power button to save.

 - F1 – temperature set value: This is the temperature that the controller is set to maintain.

 - F2 – difference set value: This value determines the degree of allowable variation in Celsius before the controller kicks in.
 For example, if the F1 is set at 20°C with a F2 value of 0.3°C, the controller won’t kick in until the temperature raises to 20.3°C or drops to 19.7°C.